MafiaHub/Framework/vendors/flecs/docs/Manual.md

 ecs_set(world, e, Position, {10, 20});
 ```

-The effect of invoking this operation once is the same as invoking the operation multiple times, but both invocations can trigger an OnSet system which can introduce side effects.
+The effect of invoking this operation once is the same as invoking the operation multiple times, but both invocations can invoke an OnSet observer which can introduce side effects.

-All declarative macro's (`ECS_COMPONEN`, `ECS_SYSTEM`, ...) are idempotent:
+All declarative macros (`ECS_COMPONENT`, `ECS_SYSTEM`, ...) are idempotent:

 ```c
 {